Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Proofs

-We first derive a bound for the term $I_1$ in (\ref{eq:bias_var}), i.e., the variance term, and then proceed with bounding the term $I_2$, i.e., the bias term.
-To do so, we will also use Theorems~\ref{thm:Tdiff}-\ref{thm:Tsum}, stated in Section~\ref{sec:add_results}.
+We first derive a bound for the term $I_1$ in equation (\ref{eq:bias_var}), i.e., the variance term, and then proceed with bounding the term $I_2$, i.e., the bias term.
+To accomplish this, we will also use Theorems~\ref{thm:Tdiff}-\ref{thm:Tsum}, stated in Section~\ref{sec:add_results}.